fr34k8/hotomata/docs/inventory_file.md

 The inventory file is written in **JSON** format and contains all your machines.

 In it's simplest form an _inventory_ file is an array of object with a `name` property, that's it.
-But, if you define additionnal keys on those objects you will be able to configure how `hotomata` communicates with your machine over SSH and more (set machine specific vars that can later be used in templates).
+But, if you define additional keys on those objects you will be able to configure how `hotomata` communicates with your machine over SSH and more (set machine specific vars that can later be used in templates).